Ration card (India): National ration card portability

 "One Nation, One Ration Card", introduced in 2018, is the Aadhaar-based national ration card portability scheme to ensure food security for all including internal migrants within India.
 It used beneficiary's Aadhaar card for the online verification of the beneficiary.
 It enables migrant workers and their family members to access PDS benefits from any Fair Price Shop anywhere in the country, thus ensuring the food security through the inter-state portability of ration cards.
 By March 2021, 20 states have already joined the scheme and the rest were in the process of migrating to this scheme.

-Earlier "Annavitran Portal" maintained data on of distribution of foodgrains through E-PoS devices within a state, which allows a migrant worker or his family to obtain food from PDS Public Distribution System) outside their district but within their state.
+Earlier "Annavitran Portal" maintained data of distribution of foodgrains through E-PoS devices within a state, which allows a migrant worker or his family to obtain food from PDS Public Distribution System) outside their district but within their state.
 Now, "Integrated Management of Public Distribution System" (IM-PDS) portal has been introduced, which will work in combination with Annavitran Portal to enable the inter-state portability of ration cards under which migrant worker can buy his/her share of food in their migrant destination location, and the rest of his/her family members can buy subsidised foodgrains from their FPS (Food Provision Store) back home.
 This prevents leakages, fraud, and enhances the implementation of FPS (National Food Security Act, 2013).
-PoS (Point of Sales) machines have been installed across all FPSs and country and Annavitran Portal has been seeded with Aadhar.
+PoS (Point of Sales) machines have been installed across all FPSs and in the country and Annavitran Portal has been seeded with Aadhaar.